yoogol/project-three-ys/README.md

 Welcome to the README file of Roomies: An app for roommates to turn their weekly "to-do" lists into a game!

-## This app was created by
+## This app was created as part of General Assembly's Web Development Immersive course by:
 * @kaushalpatel922 (focus: points algorithm, add/edit form and css styling)
 * @kristynlyncheski (focus: design, css styling, visual effects)
-* @yoogol (focus: user interaction functionality) as part of General Assembly's Web Development Immersive course.
+* @yoogol (focus: user interaction functionality)

 ## Core Technology Used
 * React for frontend